new yoga studio-5022.jpeg

 Turn Off Your Cell Phone

 Make a habit of doing this as soon as you get to the yoga studio.
-If this happens (and it does happen! even to us as teachers sometimes!), we would prefer it if you would quietly move to go turn it off immediately rather than wait for it to stop.
+If your phone rings during class, quietly move to go turn it off immediately rather than wait for it to stop.

 Talk To Your Instructor